 - Stay hydrated: Drink plenty of fluids to help keep your muscles and bones healthy.

 - Get regular check-ups: Talk to your doctor about any medications or medical conditions that could increase your risk of falls.

-By following these tips, you can help reduce your risk of hip fractures during the winter months.
-If you have any concerns about your risk for hip fractures or your overall health and safety, speak with your healthcare provider for personalized advice.
+Following these tips can help reduce your risk of hip fractures during the winter months.
+If you have concerns about your risk for hip fractures or overall health and safety, speak with your healthcare provider for personalized advice.